Oak Island artifact collection

-Artifact Colonial
+Tool Colonial

 Forest Axe Heads (3)

-Early 1700s or earlier (archaeologist assessment)
+Early 1700s or earlier (Laird Niven assessment; not modern)

 Location Lot 32, near the southwestern corner of the swamp (Lot 31)